john-cornell/GPTNet/README.md

 ```

-Note: GPTOpenAI still exists for backwards compat, but renamed a new class to keep to standards.
-Please use GPTApiOpenAI as I can't guarentee I will remember to always update GPTOpenAI (I will do my best) for later changes
+Note: `GPTOpenAI` still exists for backwards compatability reasons, but renamed a new class to keep to standards.
+It is currently identical to the new `GPTApiOpenAI` but it is recommended to use `GPTApiOpenAI` in future, as I can't guarentee I will remember to always update GPTOpenAI (I will do my best) for later changes

 ## GPTChat
 The GPTChat class provides a simple bot interface.
 Initialize with your OpenAI or Huggingface info: